 To create an app you will first need an idea.
 Sounds obvious right?
 You can generate an idea in 2 ways

 b) be strategic

 The Eureka!
 Moment: This way is self-explanatory.
-Without taking any action, the idea will pop up in your head given a specific interaction with the world or the system has occurred.
-This interaction is usually a problem/issue you might face or specific stimuli that actually triggers the generation of the idea.
+Without taking any action, the idea will pop up in your head, given a specific interaction with the world or the system has occurred.
+This interaction is usually a problem/issue you might face or specific stimuli that actually trigger the generation of the idea.

 Be strategic: This way is practiced by most serial entrepreneurs as it is more like a routine rather than random thoughts.
 Thomas Edison, the father of the strategic idea generation suggested the following steps (retrieved by innolytics-innovation.com)

 - Enabling: The search for the right field of innovation

 - Defining: Develop search queries and specify search paths

 - Inspiring: Search for thoughts and stimuli from other areas